kifd/plain-custom-login/readme.txt

 * Tested with 4.5

 = 0.2 =
-* Added fallback CSS for when the modal popup can't load the iframe
+* Bugfix: added fallback CSS for when the modal popup can't load the iframe

 = 0.1 =
 * Internal alpha